 There are people all around the country that are suffering from benzodiazepine addiction.
 If you know someone that has this type of addiction, it would be a good idea to learn how to best help them overcome it.
 The first step in doing this is to have a treatment center ready to call when or if they agree to get help.
-Here at Harmony Recovery Group, we can be there for them and you.
+Here at Harmony Health Group, we can be there for them and you.

 Types of Benzodiazepines